We're here to help

 They play very different roles in the UK’s business landscape.
 Both in terms of structure and in the services they offer.

-In terms of types of businesses, there’s lots of variation within the micro-business community.
-And especially if you count freelancers, sole traders, and side hustlers within that demographic as well.
+When it comes to different types of businesses, there’s plenty of variation within the micro-business community.
+Especially if you count freelancers, sole traders, and side hustlers within that demographic as well.

 For example, a micro-business could be a marketing consultant who’s left their firm to go it alone.
-Or a café employing eight members of staff.
+Or a café that employs eight members of staff.

 What about SMEs?